-- Incremental Updating, where project data updates are forwarded to the data custodian for the inclusion/integration into the authoritative database. - Database Versioning, where updates are performed by the project team on a copy of the custodian's database, which is then integrated into the authoritative source by the custodian. - Direct Editing, where updates are performed through a defined process directly in the custodian's authoritative database.
+- Incremental Updating, where project data updates are forwarded to the data custodian for the inclusion/integration into the authoritative database. - Database Versioning, where updates are performed by the project team on a copy of the custodian's database, which is then integrated into the authoritative source by the custodian. - Direct Editing, where updates are performed directly in the custodian's authoritative database.

-With the exception of the direct editing approach, the integration of project-level data with the primary dataset is essentially a manual task.
-However, research is examining more automated methods to conflate project-level data acquisitions with authoritative sources (Cooperative Research Centre for Spatial Information, 2017).
+With the exception of the direct editing approach, the integration of projectlevel data with the primary dataset is essentially a manual task.
+However, research is examining more automated methods to conflate project-level data acquisitions with authoritative sources (CRCSI, 2013).
 Current methods rely on the use of common standards so that data elements can be combined across datasets more readily.